spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/learning-and-development/index.html.md

 ## Overview

+<div style="width: 100%;"><div style="position: relative; padding-bottom: 50.82%; padding-top: 0; height: 0;"><iframe frameborder="0" width="500" height="350" style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" src="https://view.genial.ly/62fe8a909b925c0018b5de80" type="text/html" allowscriptaccess="always" allowfullscreen="true" scrolling="yes" allownetworking="all"></iframe> </div> </div>

 ### Purpose

-_Why we exist_

-L&D is here to guide team members on their career journey.
+_Why we exist:_ L&D is here to guide team members on their career journey.
 We strive to foster a culture of learning and development so that GitLab remains a great place to work.
 When our team members can do their jobs, our customers are happy as a result.
 This makes everyone at Gitlab happy!

 ### Vision

-_Where are we going_

-GitLab seeks to be recognized as a top organization for remote learning & development.
+_Where are we going:_ GitLab seeks to be recognized as a top organization for remote learning & development.
 We aim for a future where **everyone contributes** to a culture of curiosity.

 ### Mission

-_What we do_

-We empower individual contributors and equip leaders through self-service learning.
+_What we do:_ We empower individual contributors and equip leaders through self-service learning.
 We accomplish a culture of development by:

 - Focusing on skill-based learning
 - Providing resources to improve career mobility